ShaheerSajid/OpenCV-Maze-Solving/README.md

  - Applying recursion
  - Applying A*

-## Summary of Operation

-The picture was taken using a USB camera and then loaded into a type matrix variable for processing.
-The image was then converted to HSV colour space and the thresh-holds were set using slider bars for Hue, Saturation and Value.
-The resulting image was a binary image showing the blocked with white and open with black.
-This image was then read block by block and converted into a 10 by 13 matrix of 1’s and 0’s.
-0 for blocked path and 1 for open path.

-Ready for application of path finding algorithms the program asks user for the algorithm to be deployed.
-If recursion then the program first adds the starting point into a linked list.
-One for each x and y coordinate.
-The program then looks for open cells in all four directions of the point.
-The preference was set to North, East, West and South.
-If it finds an open cell, it adds that to the linked lists and flags that point.
-The program keeps adding open paths till it finds a dead end or it reaches the destination.
-If its a dead end then it back traverses while removing those points from the lists.
-It does so such that in the end only the path to destination remains.
-Recursion is brute force method, that is why we chose it because it will give maximum traversing time and path in most cases.

-A* method is a special case of Dijkstra’s path finding algorithm.
-A shortest path tree is created while traversing through the cells using heuristics.
-Each cell is assigned a cost value (Weight).
-The minimum cost value in the vicinity of the current cell is added into the set of closed path.
-This is done till the end point is reached and the path is retrieved form the closed path list.
-This method was used as it is the best one to find shortest path.

-The number of cells traversed is then displayed for both algorithms for comparison.

 ## Data structures used

 **Singly Linked List:** This was used to store coordinates.
 As we required constant addition and removal of points, a linked list was used.